Nou4r/PresentInjector/README.md

  - 3 .data pointers chained in .data section of win32k.sys.
  - PFN Clearing (nulling).
- - Allocating kernel memory then exposing it to the game by modify the page bits.
+ - Allocating kernel memory then exposing it to the game by modifying PFN.
  - Present Pointer Swapping, calling DllMain by swapping the present pointer to the Dll Entry.
  - Driver unloading (unhook) after injection.
  - Discord & Medal present pointers (offset & signatures).